bbroens/state-change-management/README.md

 # state-change-management

-Examples on how to keep track of app state changes
+Examples on how to keep track of how app state changes, using state graph & snapshots next to regular state management itself.

 > This repo is an educative example in progress.